Bihar: Curfew imposed in Aurangabad town over Ram Navami clashes

-The Aurangabad district administration imposed curfew for an hour with communal clashes breaking out for the second consecutive day in the district headquarter town on Monday.
+The Aurangabad district administration imposed a curfew for an hour with communal clashes breaking out for the second consecutive day in the district headquarter town on Monday.

 Meanwhile, three additional companies of CRPF to be deployed to maintain law and order in the district following a clash between two communities during Ram Navami celebrations on Sunday.